shxpark/Hackathon2018/webapp/README.md

 #### Applications Students Use

 > Please note: Example applications and courses are just a small subset of potential applications and courses.
-The solution should account for a myriad of applications, and courses that potentially span across four undergraduate medical education years.
+The solution should account for a myriad of applications and courses that potentially span across four undergraduate medical education years.

 * Student Information System
 * Exam Software